This article was originally published in July 2016 and updated in August 2018.

 For a super unique experience, get on the wait list for one of the cocoons in Ingonish, which debuted in 2016.
 Nestled high among the trees with a clear view straight to the ocean, it’s safe to say that sleeping in cocoon with nothing more than a thin canvas between you and the great outdoors is one of the most memorable nights you’ll ever have.

 Which Cabot Trail route is best?
-Popular opinion states that travelling the Cabot Trail in a counter-clockwise direction provides the best views—plus, the coast will be on your side of the road so nothing can block your vantage point.
+Popular opinion states that driving the Cabot Trail in a counter-clockwise direction provides the best views—plus, the coast will be on your side of the road so nothing can block your vantage point.

 YOU MIGHT ALSO ENJOY: